 Bad actors can now upload compromised data to the dark web and demand a ransom before threatening to post embarrassing information publicly.
 The accounts of some of Twitter’s most prominent users were hacked in July, and although many suspected it was politically motivated, it turns out that bad actors started pushing a Bitcoin scam that spiraled out of control.

-That’s why hyper-vigilance is so important, especially on the part of businesses and employees adjusting to remote work.
 Remote access portals and virtual private networks have become more common for those working from the home office—just two of several steps necessary to prevent data breaches and protect from fraudulent activity.

 Whether your staff members are using company-issued laptops, personal desktops, or even mobile devices to complete their work, extra layers of protection are required to keep those systems safe.
 From firewalls to anti-spam software to the above-mentioned VPNs, adding these enhancements can protect individual machines and the business-wide networks they access.

-MFA is defined as a two-step login process that requires users to enter something they know (a password) and something they have (a unique code delivered via push notification, text message, or email,) to add an extra level of security to any login credential.
+Multi-factor authentication (MFA) is defined as a two-step login process that requires users to enter something they know (a password) and something they have (a unique code delivered via push notification, text message, or email,) to add an extra level of security to any login credential.
 MFA use has surged in 2020 as the human element becomes more and more critical to keep email accounts, intranet logins, and other important information safe.

 If you haven’t performed an updated assessment of your overall IT infrastructure in the last few months, now’s the time.
 At CMIT Solutions, we help our clients identify four areas that deserve heightened attention: administrative safeguards, physical protections, technical protocols, and organizational requirements.
 This can help identify vulnerabilities not spotted in the first rush to remote work, along with focusing on short- and long-term cybersecurity components that may need to shift to meet your company’s particular needs, now and in the future.